POLICIES, PROCEDURES, & GUIDELINES

 - Be willing to accept guidance and correction from adults.

-- Bullying, running, rough-housing, climbing on or being disrespectful to church property, is not permitted, even in jest.
+- Bullying, running, rough-housing, climbing on or being disrespectful to church property, is not permitted.

-- Remain in the building unless you are with a teacher or parent.
+- Remain in the building unless with a teacher or parent.

 - Do not go in off-limit areas such as sanctuary.
-Do not touch off-limit items such as church musical instruments and equipment.
+Do not touch off-limit items such as church music equipment.

 - No gossiping or speaking ill of other people.